aweymo/VRAF_RC/index.md

   block: three-column-1
   col_1:
     headline: Impact
-    content: Of the 258 items which were selected to be arranged, digitized and described, 39 represented these communities.
+    content: "<strong>Of the 258 items which were selected to be arranged, digitized and described, 39 represented these communities.</strong>"
     slug: I.1
   col_2:
     headline: ''